finbourne/lusid-sdk-python-preview/sdk/docs/ReconciliationsApi.md

 with lusid.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = lusid.ReconciliationsApi(api_client)
     reconciliation_type = 'reconciliation_type_example' # str | Optional parameter to specify which type of mappings should be returned.
-Currently only supports Transaction types (optional)
+Defaults to Transaction if not provided. (optional)

     try:
         # [EXPERIMENTAL] ListReconciliationMappings: List the reconciliation mappings